rcfdtools/R.SAWB/README.md

 ## Pending tasks

+* Scientific Markdown report for each PPOI and data source
 * General statistics over the data source file .nc and the study zone
 * Drop `expver` values and featura. `expver` is used to tell the difference between the initial release (expver=5, called ERA5T) and validated ERA5 data (expver=1). https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation
 * Merge atmospheric basin shapefiles into a unique shapefile